Pitt Games Reading Group

 The Pitt Games Reading Group meets once or twice per semester and is open to students and faculty/staff at the University of Pittsburgh.

-When we meet, we will discuss a game played in advance of the meeting, and then consider its design, story, aesthetic, and more.
+When we meet, we will discuss a game played in advance of the meeting, and then consider its design, story, mechanics, aesthetic, and more.
 We will also discuss a supplemental reading that gives useful context to the game under focus.

 This group is a great opportunity for aspiring designers, avid game players, particularly unique game enjoyers, and those interested in the study of games to gather and explore the medium together, through examples that engage us in novel and unexpected ways.